atasoya/Python-HorseRace/README.md

 ![](https://github.com/atasoya/Python-HorseRace/blob/master/photos/ss3.PNG)

 # How to play
- - Press enter to start the race
+ - Press space to start the race
  - Press shift to reset the race